-2.5.
+2.4.
 Tool Palettes

 Tool palettes are tabbed areas within the Tool Palettes window.
 The items you add to a tool palette are called tools.
 You can create a tool by dragging an object onto the tool palette.
-In GstarCAD, blocks and external references (xrefs) can be dragged onto the tool palette.
-The new tool inserted will has the same properties into your drawing.
-Also you can create, delete, rename and customize panels by doing right click on it.
 To open the tool palettes just press CTRL+3 or Type TOOLPALETTES command.

-2.6.
+2.5.
 Design Center